adrhill/ImageNetDataset.jl/README.md

 > [!WARNING]
 > Note that DataAugmentation.jl returns features in `HWC[N]` format instead of `WHC[N]`.
-> Transformations from DataAugmentation.jl are also slightly less performant.
+> Transformations from DataAugmentation.jl are also slightly less performant
+> and not compatible with `convert2image`.

 ## Related packages